 - We are using

-as the base image.
+node:20as the base image.
 This includes both the runtime and the Linux operating system, ensuring smooth operation. - If you are using Prisma for database connections, you need to add

-.
+RUN npx prisma generatebeforeRUN npm run build.
 It will generate necessary models.

 The rest of the steps should be fairly straightforward.